Use these crucial benefits of your company registration in the United States.

 You may wish to invest and work in USA.

-In this case, your American company registration would help you a long way.
+In this case, your American company registration and US business immigration would help you a long way.

 Specifically, you may get a business visa or work visa.